-Live loads for buildings are usually specified as uniformly distributed surface loads in pounds per square foot or kilopascals.
+Live loads for buildings are usually specified as uniformly distributed surface loads in kilopascals.
 Minimum floor live loads for some common types of buildings are given in Table 2.2.
 For a comprehensive list of live loads for various types of buildings and for provisions regarding roof live loads, concentrated loads, and reduction in live loads, the reader is referred to the ASCE 7 Standard.